Seemant-ujjain/AutoResearch/README.md

 # AutoResearch

-AutoResearch is a lightweight multi-agent research pipeline built for the CSE598 small assignment.
+AutoResearch is a lightweight multi-agent research pipeline built and inspired by Karpathy's work.
 It takes a natural-language question, decomposes it into sub-questions, retrieves public web snippets, distills those snippets into grounded facts, critiques coverage, and writes a final Markdown report plus a JSON execution trace.

 ## Setup